ReadyResearch/site-aigovernance-aus/content/_index.md

       title: Context and motivation
       text: |-

-        ## Why we think it's important to understand and address risks from AI
+        ## We need better decision-making about development, deployment and use of AI

         The development and use of AI technologies is accelerating.
 Across 2022 and 2023, new large-scale models have been announced monthly, and are achieving increasingly complex and general tasks; this trend continues in 2024 with Google DeepMind Gemini, OpenAI Sora, and others.
 Experts in AI forecast that development of powerful AI models could lead to radical changes in wealth, health, and power on a scale comparable to the nuclear and industrial revolutions.